 On Sunday, we had to go back to the hospital for his weight and jaundice level check, which is usually done at your Peds office, but with it being 4th of July on Tuesday everyone seemed to be closed so we had to go back and visit our hospital friends.
 We checked in and immediately they started to try and draw more blood from his foot…

-Now after about 40 pokes in the last couple days I was a little sensitive to them taking more blood from him, especially since the order said that they would test his bilirubin levels with the head scanner!
+Consequently, after about 40 pokes in the last couple days, I was a little sensitive to them taking more blood from him, especially since the order said that they would test his bilirubin levels with the head scanner!
 If something doesn’t seem right, always ask!
 Which I did!
-And after they reviewed the orders they determined we were not supposed to test his levels through blood because he had never failed the test.
+After reviewing the orders they decided that they were trying to do the wrong test.

 We met with the nurse and she did a weight check first.
-His weight had dropped a little, but not enough to be concerned.
-Then she checked his bilirubin levels.
-She pressed the scanner on his forehead and checked the number… She looked perplexed; she checked it again. #5 was now jaundice according to the reader.
-She said she had to go talk to the doctor that was there.
+It had dropped a little, but not enough to be concerned.
+Next came the bilirubin levels.
+They scanned his forehead and checked the number… She looked perplexed; she checked it again.
+TJ was jaundice according to the reader.
+She went to touch basis with the doctor to see what to do next.

 She came back and said that doc ordered a blood test for the bilirubin levels to get an accurate number and she then informed me that the doctor wanted a sugar reading as well.
 What?!
 I thought we had moved on from that!

-The good news was he barely passed his sugar levels test; the bad news was he barely failed his jaundice test.
+He passed his sugar levels test!
+The bad news was he barely failed his jaundice test.

 The doctor came and talked to me and said that he wanted to see us back tomorrow (Monday) for another test.
-He also highly suggested formula to be administered through our SNS treatments, rather than expressed breast milk.
+Formula was highly suggested by the doctor to be administered through our SNS treatments, rather than expressed breast milk.

 We went home and I fed him religiously every two hours to get rid of the jaundice.
 After feeding him I would pump for 15 minutes.
 I felt like all I did that day was nurse and pump.
 Try doing that all day with a two year old, not fun!

 The next day his levels had spiked higher, way higher and the doctor told me if they did not go down tomorrow we would be readmitted to the hospital.
-He again told me that I should use formula… Mother’s intuition told me that formula was what got us into this mess to begin with when we started SNS treatments because of his sugars, I mean we weren’t jaundice before that and he was so backed up from all the formula he had received in early stages of treatment.
+He again told me that I should use formula… Mother’s intuition told me that formula was what got us into this mess, to begin with when we started SNS treatments because of his sugars, I mean we weren’t jaundiced before that and he was so backed up from all the formula he had received in early stages of treatment.
 I told him I wasn’t giving him formula.
 I had plenty of milk for feeding and SNS.
-I inquired about home therapy and he told me that it was essentially impossible to do light therapy at home.
+The doctor ruled out home therapy stating it was not an option.